Where are you going to open this brewery, Chicago or the suburbs? City of Chicago, North side.

 There are a lot of breweries being talked about or planned in Chicago right now, what makes you different?
-Yeah, there are, and I know several of the folks behind those projects.
-Let’s just be clear here: Failure is not an option.
-I will be opening this brewery, you can bet your house on that (which is what I’ll be doing).
+Yeah, there are, and I know most of the folks behind those projects.
+We’re all very passionate about this thing called craft beer and we’re in it together.

 What beers do you plan on brewing?
 Excellent question!
 I have two flagship recipes that I am currently tweaking over and over.
 I’ve brewed them many times over the past few months and I expect I’ll be brewing them for several more months until I get them exactly where I want them to be.
 I don’t want to reveal them right now as things change including ingredient availability (like certain hops), but I can tell you they are both sessionable beers, meaning easy to drink and not overly alcoholic.
 Something you can have a few pints of and keep your wits about you.